rockthejvm/rockthejvm-site/src/content/articles/scala-testing-with-scalatest-a-beginners-guide-to-testing-styles.md

 This style of testing is straightforward.
 Each test comes with its own description and its own body.
 This is the style of JUnit, MUnit or other unit testing frameworks that use this same structure.
 Here is an example of a suite that tests for

-- multiplication with 0 should always be 0
+- Multiplication with 0 should always be 0
-- division by 0 should throw a math error
+- Division by 0 should throw a math error

 ```scala
 import org.scalatest.funsuite.AnyFunSuite